10 Internet of Things IoT Healthcare Examples

 Why IoT Healthcare Security Matters & How Asimily Helps Secure IoT Devices

-In an interconnected healthcare network, IoT devices create an untenable reality for healthcare organizations.
+In an interconnected healthcare network, IoT devices create a cybersecurity challenge for healthcare organizations.
 In healthcare, these IoT devices often process and generate sensitive PHI.
-Due to their lack of native security features, and the PHI they access, the healthcare industry is a prime target for cyberattackers.
-Given that many healthcare organizations have hundreds if not thousands of IoMT devices, managing the security of these devices across an entire health system is cumbersome at best when done manually.
+Due to their lack of native security features and the PHI they access, the healthcare industry is a prime target for cyberattackers.
+Given that many healthcare organizations have hundreds, if not thousands, of IoMT devices, managing the security of these devices across an entire health system is cumbersome at best when done manually.

-Asimily is the only complete risk mitigation platform for IoT, OT, and IoMT.
+Asimily is the only complete cyber asset and exposure management platform for IoT, OT, and IoMT.
 Asimily provides unmatched visibility into all connected devices on a network, not just IoMT – closing crucial security gaps from the world’s riskiest devices.
 Asimily identifies and classifies IoT cybersecurity threats and prioritizes vulnerabilities to drive efficient use of resources to actionably reduce risk in your unique environment.
-To learn more about Asimily’s robust threat detection, business continuity, and disaster recovery, download our Total Cost of Ownership Analysis on Connected Device Cybersecurity Risk whitepaper or contact us today.
+To learn more about Asimily’s robust threat detection, business continuity, and disaster recovery, download our State of IoMT Security in Healthcare, first-party data report, or contact us today.